david-f-amorim/Simulating-THG-of-few-femtosecond-pulses-in-a-noble-gas-/README.txt

 START WRITING REPORT AND PRESENTATION WITHOUT RESULTS!!

-IMPLEMENT USE_PDF IN SCAN_EVAL AND MANUSCRIPT_SPECTRA!!
+FIND PICTURES OF NEW AND OLD CHIPS!!!

 - run "final simulations" with good parameters [and PPT!]
 	+ calculate ratios of Ar/Ne energies [just numerically at sat points; DOES NE EVEN SAT IN EXP??]